Advertiser Disclosure

 You can’t purchase preferred boarding on American Airlines, but you can get it from some of the airline’s co-branded credit cards.

-To be sure, the system is not fully automatic; it relies on human intervention.
+To be sure, the new American Airlines system is not fully automatic; it relies on human intervention.
 A gate agent has to acknowledge the beep and tell the passenger to step back.
-But it’s a step in the right direction, and gate agents can use discretion to let you continue boarding, such as traveling with your spouse who has an earlier boarding group.
+But it’s a step in the right direction, and gate agents can use discretion to let you continue boarding — an example of this type of scenario could be a passenger traveling with a companion who has an earlier boarding group.

 Final Thoughts

-This development is nothing but good news for American Airlines flyers.
+This technology is nothing but good news for American Airlines flyers.
 Orderly boarding speeds things up for everybody.
 All passengers benefit from getting on faster and minimizing delays.

-If the AA experiment proves to be a success at the airline’s bigger hubs, it’s likely that other airlines will follow suit since technological innovation by one of the U.S. major airlines tends to be followed by its competitors.
+Other airlines will likely follow suit since technological innovation by one of the U.S. major airlines tends to be followed by its competitors.

 Alberto Riva's image